 Some exceptions do exist.
 If the buyer is unrepresented, you might bypass agent fees, working directly with real estate attorneys and title companies.

-Another rare scenario is where the buyer opts to pay their agent's commission to make their offer more attractive.
+Another rare scenario is where the buyer pays their agent's commission to make their offer more attractive.
 This could happen in a strong seller's market with limited inventory and numerous buyers.

 Yes, most do.
-In 2023, 89% of home buyers employed a real estate agent or broker for their purchase, up from 86% in the previous year.
-Meanwhile, only 6% of home buyers acquired their homes directly from the previous owner.[5]
+In 2024, 88% of home buyers employed a real estate agent or broker for their purchase, their primary support during the buying process.
+Meanwhile, only 5% of home buyers acquired their homes directly from the previous owner, and FSBO sales accounted for just 6–7% of the market[5]

 Who pays realtor commissions?